ajhenley/gitbook/servletassignment.md

 <!--djw: done but make sure we have discussed submitting html forms, getting Parameters in the servlet first -->
 ###Servlet Assignment
-Create a NEW Dynamic Web application and make a servlet that will output a basic bootstrap web page.
-The Dynamic Web application will contain a static html page that allows the user to enter the Fahrenheit  temperature.
-It will submit the temperature to the servlet.
+Create a NEW Dynamic Web application.
+It should contain a servlet that will output a basic bootstrap web page.
+The web page will be a static html page called index.html.
+It should allow the user to enter the Fahrenheit  temperature.
+A form with a submit button will pass the temperature to the servlet.
 The servlet will calculate the Celcius temperature.
-The Celcius temperature will be output to a JSP.
-The JSP must use Bootstrap.
+The Celcius temperature will be output to a second JSP page, called output.jsp.
+The output JSP must also use Bootstrap to return a nicely formatted page.